FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

    To configure Elasticsearch, follow these steps:

     - Locate the Elasticsearch configuration file at `/etc/elasticsearch/elasticsearch.yml`.
-Open this file using a text editor
+Open this file using a text editor.
     - Set the `cluster_name` parameter to your desired name.
 Remove the comment (#) from the line.
     - Set the `node.name` or leave the value as `node-1`.
 Remove the comment (#).
     - Set the `network.host`.
 Remove the comment (#) and set the value to the public IP address of TheHive server.